NOTICE FOR THE 2021/2022 ACADEMIC YEAR: Due to student safety considerations, only online studies are currently available for student credit

 Do basic principles of word recognition hold within a second language (L2)?
 How might these principles change with more exposure to the L2 and an increase in vocabulary size?
 This study uses eye-tracking technology to answer questions about L2 learning that can inform strategies for improving recognition in language learners.
 Currently on hold due to COVID-19.

 How do second language learners of English use acoustic cues to assist in their comprehension of spoken English?
 Comparing the findings of native speakers of English, Mandarin and French using eye-tracking we will be able to measure the usefulness of these cues in real time.

 When speakers are listening to language how do they determine what they are hearing?
 The ability to process language is rooted in how it is represented in our minds.
 A series of experiments using eye-tracking technology allows us to consider this question.
 By determining what competitors are considered when hearing words, we are able to provide insight into how language is represented in the mind.
 This project will also provide a point of comparison to consider how these representations develop from childhood to adulthood when language is fully acquired.

 Learning to Listen Flexibly

 Once children have acquired the basics of their first language and its sound system, how do they learn to be forgiving of slightly-deviant pronunciations, e.g. the ones they hear when listening to an adult with an accent?
 This project is comparing how children ages 5-8 perceive clusters of consonants in English, and how flexible they are in their perception.
 We are interested in children whose only language is English, AND those who are learning English as a second language.

-The Phonological Processing Lab is currently running an experiment with children between the ages of 5 and 10.
-This experiment will use picture naming and eye-tracking technology to answer questions related to how children represent words in their minds.
-We're interested in whether their degree of similarity to other words affects how children recognize words like "sun", "run", and "shoe".
+The Phonological Processing Lab ran this experiment with children between the ages of 5 and 10.
+This experiment used picture naming and eye-tracking technology to answer questions related to how children represent words in their minds.
+We were interested in whether their degree of similarity to other words would afect how children recognized words like "sun", "run", and "shoe."